Reducing the risks of surface water flooding

 - analysis of the current risks of surface water flooding (including sewage overflows) and the opportunities that exist to address these in the short and long term

-- determining improvements needed to England’s drainage systems to manage and prevent surface water flooding in both urban and rural economies, including through nature-based solutions alongside hard engineering
+- recommendations concerning improvements needed to England’s drainage systems to manage and prevent surface water flooding in both urban and rural economies, including through nature-based solutions alongside hard engineering

-- considering the optimum cost-benefit analysis of infrastructure options and how these can be combined to provide greater resilience and value for money.
+- consideration of the optimum cost-benefit analysis of infrastructure options and how these can be combined to provide greater resilience and value for money.

-This study will cover England only, as flooding and water management is a devolved function.
+This now-completed study covered England only, as flooding and water management is a devolved function.

-The Commission will liaise with flood risk management authorities as it carries out the study, as well as consulting infrastructure providers, engineering sector and environmental NGOs to maximise the breadth of understanding and opportunities.
+The Commission liaised with flood risk management authorities to carry out the study, and consulted infrastructure providers, engineering sector and environmental NGOs to maximise the breadth of understanding and opportunities.

 The Call for Evidence to support the scoping and research phase of the project closed on 20 December 2021.